jython/jython/ProcessDocs/coding_standard.md

 1. Javadoc on any publicly exposed method or field.
 2. 4 spaces for indentation, no tabs.
-3. No nested ternary statements (no ternary statments inside other ternaries).
+3. No nested ternary statements (no ternary statements inside other ternaries).
 4. A luxurious 100 characters per line.
 5. No copy and pasted, repeated code: if you're doing the same thing twice, make a method.